jackreimers/Blog/static/data/posts/svelte-features.md

 slug: svelte-features
 ---

-Having only recently started using SvelteKit I was really impressed with how easy it was to get started and how much I enjoyed using it.
+Having only recently started using SvelteKit I was impressed with how easy it was to get started and suprised by how much I enjoyed using it.
 Here are six of the features that I found particularly useful whilst I was learning the framework.

 <!--endintro-->

-## Shorthand Properties
+## 1. Shorthand Properties

 When passing a property to an element or component you can use the shorthand syntax if the variable name is the same as the property name.
 This makes the code cleaner and easier to read, and saves you having to specify the property name.